Results for Disability Coverage

 Option 2: You are unable to perform the material and substantial duties of your regular occupation due to your illness or injury.

 Both options require you to be under the regular care of a doctor and to have a 20% or more loss in weekly earnings.
-See the Summary Plan Description (SPD) on EmployeeConnect for complete details.
+See the Summary Plan Description (SPD) on Your Benefits™ for complete details.

 Enrolling for the First Time or Changing Coverage?

-If you are enrolling in Long-Term Disability for the first time or after a break in coverage, or changing options, Evidence of Insurability and approval are required before coverage takes effect.
+If you are enrolling in Long-Term Disability (LTD) for the first time as a new hire, you don’t need to provide Evidence of Insurability before your coverage takes effect.
+However, if you are re-enrolling after a break in coverage or changing LTD options, Evidence of Insurability may be required and must be approved before coverage takes effect.

 New LTD Participants